A collection of things I’ve recently read / borrowed / seen / made / forgotten / remembered.

 “Burchfield’s career was defined by his desire to develop a system of gestures and symbols that synthesized and gave form to sentient perception in all its dimensions.”

-From a review by Christopher Bedford of the 2010 Frieze show curated by Robert Gober for the Hammer Museum.
+From a review by Christopher Bedford of Robert Gober’s 2010 show at Frieze for the Hammer Museum.